 Soon after their marriage, Lester “Society” Smith began to appear frequently in the newspapers for various arrests.

 Helen Smith filed for and received a divorce from Lester Smith on January 15, 1920.

-Lillis (also known as Dimples or Edna Smith), gave birth to her first son with Victor Joseph Ciesielski in October 1920.
+Lillis gave birth to her first son with Victor Joseph Ciesielski in October 1920 in Davenport.
 She married Ciesielski in February 1921 in Scott County, Iowa.
 Victor, known by the alias Heinie Lee, was involved with Looney’s operation and worked in Helen’s establishments.
 They would divorce in June 1923 with Lillis receiving custody of their two children.

-Helen most likely needed the help of her mother and sister as her businesses grew.
-Her mother and sister seemed to manage to Davenport part of the business while Helen oversaw Rock Island.
+Helen’s mother and sister appear to manage the Davenport part of the business while Helen oversaw Rock Island.
 Two of her most important houses were the Palmer Inn in the Nahant Road area of Davenport and the building at 2327 Fourth Avenue in Rock Island.
 Originally, the focus of these establishments most likely involved gambling and prostitution with John Looney using various methods of corruption to keep everyone in line with him.